Submit Your Rental Application Today!

 - Home ownership will be verified through the county tax assessor’s office.
 Mortgage payment history must reflect no more than 4 late payments in the past 2 years and must be current at time of rental application.
 Additional late payments will result in denial.

-- Three years of eviction-free rental history will be required; evictions that resulted in a judgment for the applicant/individual or were dismissed will not be considered.
+- Five years of eviction-free rental history will be required except for general eviction judgments entered on claims that arose on or after April 1, 2020, and before March 1, 2022; evictions that resulted in a judgment for the applicant/individual or were dismissed will not be considered.

-- Three or more 72 hour notices during the past year or in the last year of the most recent rental tenancy will result in the denial of the rental application.
+- Three or more notices for nonpayment of rent within one year will result in denial of the application.

 - Poor credit history after bankruptcy will result in denial.